joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5751104/2024/09/06/alex-morgan-broadcast-channels-streaming/

 **Anthony Rizzo's return to Wrigley Field gives fans a reason to cheer**\
-`Rizzo’s weekend return feels like the final chapter of what’s been nearly three years of homecomings at Wrigley Field.`\
+`Rizzo’s weekend appearance feels like the final chapter of what’s been nearly three years of homecomings at the ballpark.`\
 https://nytimes.com/athletic/5751015/2024/09/06/anthony-rizzo-wrigley-field-return/

 **Nell McCafferty, Larger-Than-Life Irish Journalist, Dies at 80**\